 Description

-renovation).
-The central wing has internal wall bracing and was refitted with ovolo windows in C17 remaking.
-The south-east wing has central A-frame truss, side-purlin roof with straight wind braces and long straight internal wall braces.
-The 1st-floor bay window structure incorporates ovolo mullions from former oriel in this position.
-This wing also had small ovolo-mullioned windows each side of the central oriel.
-Inside these a C19 cast-iron Art Nouveau fireplace and boarded C17 door.
-A well preserved and unrestored example of a town house of the period.
-(RCHME: Essex Central and South-west: London: 1921-: 181:6).
+The interior of the central block, the oldest part of the building, is a 16th-century cross-wing with an arch-braced side-purlin roof, formerly jettied to the front.
+The structure incorporates much reused timber and was enveloped in the early 17th century as part of a high-quality house, incorporating a contemporary carriage arch.
+The north-west wing originally had ovolo-frieze windows on either side of an oriel (recently renovated).
+The central wing exhibits internal wall bracing and was refitted with ovolo windows during the 17th-century remodeling.
+The south-east wing contains a central A-frame truss, side-purlin roof, straight wind braces, and long straight internal wall braces.
+The structure of the first-floor bay window incorporates ovolo mullions from a former oriel in that position.
+This wing also originally had small ovolo-mullioned windows on either side of the central oriel.
+Within these are a 19th-century cast-iron Art Nouveau fireplace and a boarded 17th-century door.
+The building represents a well-preserved example of a town house of the period, largely unrestored.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.